-18.6 Taxi fare reimbursement
+18.7 Taxi fare Transport reimbursement

-- (a) Clause 18.6 applies to an employee to whom each of the following applies: - (i) the employee starts work before 7.00 am or finishes work after 10.00 pm; - (ii) the employee's regular means of transport is not available; - (iii) the employee is unable to arrange their own alternative means of transport; - (iv) a proper means of transport to or from the employee's usual place of residence is not provided to, or arranged for, the employee by the employer at no cost to the employee. - (b) The employer must reimburse the employee the cost they incurred in taking a taxi between the place of employment and the employee's usual place of residence.
+(a) Clause 18.7 applies to an employee to whom each all of the following applies apply:

+- (i) the employee starts work before 7.00 am or starts or finishes work after 10.00 pm; and - (ii) the employee's regular means of transport is not available; and - (iii) the employee is unable to arrange their own alternative means of transport; and - (iv) a proper means of transport to or from the employee's usual place of residence is not provided to, or arranged for, the employee by the employer at no cost to the employee. - (b) The employer must reimburse the employee the cost they reasonably incurred in taking a taxi commercial passenger vehicle from the employee's usual place of residence to the place of employment or from the place of employment to the employee's usual place of residence, whichever is applicable between the place of employment and the employee's usual place of residence.